 Due to the lack of liquidity and the consequent lack of market prices of third-party sponsored ABCP, Alterna Savings has relied upon the independent valuations provided to CUCO Co-op.
 Alterna Savings agrees with the significant assumptions and estimates used in those valuations and the risk of default in the underlying assets.
 The valuations use a discounted cash flow model that values the underlying assets based on asset spreads and expected timing of payments on the restructured notes.
-Those valuations were based on assessments as at December 30, 2014 and 2013, using estimates and circumstances that may change in subsequent periods.
+Those valuations were based on assessments as at December 30, 2015 and 2014, using estimates and circumstances that may change in subsequent periods.
 Items that may have a material impact on the fair value include further changes in the value of the underlying assets, developments related to the liquidity of the third-party sponsored ABCP market and further changes in economic conditions, which could therefore affect the carrying value of the CUCO Co-op shares.
-The net increase in the fair market value of the investment of \$427,000 (2013 - \$1,340,000) is included under unrealized gains/(losses) on financial instruments on the consolidated statement of income.
-During the year, Alterna Savings received \$3,445,000 (2013 - \$3,791,000) in cash distributions from CUCO Co-op which have been recorded as a reduction in the carrying value of the investment.
+The net increase in the fair market value of the investment of \$335,000 (2014 - \$427,000) is included under unrealized gains (losses) on financial instruments on the consolidated statement of income.
+In 2014, Alterna Savings received \$3,445,000 in cash distributions from CUCO Co-op which were recorded as a reduction in the carrying value of the investment.
+No cash distributions were received in 2015.